Make the ultimate defensive play

 Understanding risk factors

-Colorectal cancer has a range of risk factors, including having excess weight or obesity, consuming a moderate-to-heavy amount of alcohol, being over 50 years old, and having a personal history of colorectal polyps, colorectal cancer, or inflammatory bowel disease.
+According to the American Cancer Society, there are a range of risk factors for colorectal cancer, including having excess weight or obesity, consuming a moderate-to-heavy amount of alcohol, being over 50 years old, and having a personal history of colorectal polyps, colorectal cancer, or inflammatory bowel disease.

 The relative survival rate for colorectal cancers is about 90% over 5 years when found at an early stage.
 However, only 40% of colorectal cancers are found at an early stage before they spread.